Er1cG1ao/LibraryManagementSystem/README.md

         }
     }

+    /**
+     * Ascending Bubble Sort for Integers (for sorting by Year/Stock)
+     * sort base on int array
+     * can be used for both stock and year, depending on user choice
-    /* Ascending Bubble Sort for Integers (for sorting by Year/Stock) */ public static void sortAscIntBubble(String[][] nameAndAuthor, int[][] publishStockBorrow, int indexOfSortBase) {
+     * alters between stock and year by having different indexOfSortBase */ public static void sortAscIntBubble(String[][] nameAndAuthor, int[][] publishStockBorrow, int indexOfSortBase) {
         int n = publishStockBorrow.length; // Number of books (rows)
         for (int i = 0; i < n - 1; i++) {